List of NFL playoff games

 This is a complete listing of National Football League (NFL) playoff games, grouped by franchise.
 Games featuring relocated teams are kept with their ultimate relocation franchises.
 Bolded years indicate wins. "(Years in italics)" indicate a pending playoff game.
 Tables are sorted first by the number of games, then the number of wins, and then by season.
-Updated through the 2024–25 NFL playoffs.
+Updated through 2025 Wild Card Weekend..